Alcoholism Daily Usage

 There is no doubt that moderate alcohol consumption has numerous health benefits.
 But what if moderation turned into heavy use?
 Read on to learn some of the negative health effects of excessive alcohol consumption.

 Mental Health Effect

-People who excessively drink alcoholic beverages daily have a high risk of developing major depressive disorder.
+People who excessively drink alcoholic beverages daily have a high risk of developing a major depressive disorder.
 In many cases, a great number of suicidal people are alcoholics.
 Many studies showed the correlation between alcoholism and anxiety, depression and panic disorder.
 This is because alcohol tends to dampen the activation of brain networks that are responsible for normal emotional processing.

 Effects on the Nervous System

-Alcoholism impairs brain development, causing dementia, brain shrinkage and physical dependence.
+Alcoholism impairs brain development, causing dementia, brain shrinkage, and physical dependence.
 Heavy alcohol consumption also increases cognitive and neuropsychiatric disorders.
 Daily consumption of alcoholic beverages at an excessive rate can distort an individual’s brain chemistry.

 The lung’s multiple cellular functions may be severely impaired by chronic alcohol consumption.
 An alcoholic person is highly susceptible to experiencing serious lung disease complications.
 Furthermore, there is a high risk of possibility that alcoholics will develop acute respiratory distress syndrome (ARDS).
 And statistical comparison showed that ARDS mortality is at a record high among alcoholics than those in non-alcoholics.

 One of the negative effects of alcohol is it promotes insulin sensitivity.
-It is no wonder then that people who consume high amounts of alcoholic beverages daily have an increase risk of developing type two diabetes.
+It is no wonder then that people who consume high amounts of alcoholic beverages daily have an increased risk of developing type two diabetes.
 This is especially true among women alcoholics.